This document presents several supported scenarios for using KioskForge. Actual samples are a work in progress.

 This case is very useful for displaying a static, local website without network access (except, perhaps, for upgrading the kiosk).

-An example of this is a website that displays a set of images with titles, one at a time, and then after a certain interval moves on to the next image.
-Once the end is reached, the display begins at the first image again.
+An example of this is a website that displays a set of images with titles, one at a time, and then, after a certain interval, moves on to the next image.
+Once the end is reached, the display restarts from the first image.

 Hint: The website to be displayed should support the default resolution that your (touch) screen supports.

-Please read the Manual for instructions on how to install KioskForge, Python and Raspberry Pi Imager, and how to use KioskForge together with these tools.
-Expect to redeploy a few times until all settings are at their correct values.
+Please read the Manual for instructions on installing KioskForge, Python, and Raspberry Pi Imager, and on using KioskForge with these tools.
+Expect to redeploy a few times until all settings are correct.

 When you want to display a local website using your new kiosk, you especially have to be aware of these options: